RamtinS-Design/NumPy_matrix_python/README.md

 - pip install numpy
 - Run the program with:
 - python matrix_numpy.py

-## Example
-- This program multiplies two matrices, find determinant of a matrix, and solve the system.
-- 2x + 3y = 5
-- x + 4y = 6

 ## What I Learned
 - Learning how arrays actually work